 If you have been learning about Montessori for a while you would have heard of the term “absorbent mind”.
 Young children are like sponges and absorb everything - good and bad (!) - from their environment.

-So when we choose books, we should also make sure that they are beautiful so that the children can already build appreciation for beauty.
+So when we choose books, we should also make sure that they are beautiful so that the children can already build an appreciation for beauty.

 When we choose beautiful things, how carefully we hold them as if they were works of art.
 And it won’t be lost on the child if the adult is also super excited to explore the book and admire the beauty.

-3. Make them age appropriate
+3. Make them age-appropriate

 The age of the child will also impact the choice of book.

 Board books are great for children under 1 who also enjoy exploring books with their mouths.
 Lift-the-flap books get interesting from 12 - 18 months and sturdy pages are also a good choice for toddlers.
-Then as the child gets older and are able to handle the books more gently, we can choose paper-back books and, for special editions, hard-back books.
+Then as the child gets older and is able to handle the books more gently, we can choose paper-back books and, for special editions, hard-back books.

 Number of words